Mayuwhim/DLAP-legacy/README.md

 # DLMP3 Bot (Discord.JS Local MP3)
+Original 2020 version by Alex Lee, forked and updated throughout 2021-23 by Mayuwhim (Y.M.)

+Added queue system, looping single/looping queue, shuffling, searching by file name or artist name, sorting by date, filtering by audio filetypes, and some custom commands.
+You can check everything I added in the help section below.

+The bot ran on Discord.JS v12, which is no longer supported.
+Uploading code for preservation purposes.

+This was my first experience maintaining a Discord bot.
+I didn't really use GitHub so I'm only making an "official" fork now.

+# Original Description

 A Discord bot that plays local mp3 audio tracks.
 Written in Discord.JS.

 [Video Tutorial](https://www.youtube.com/watch?v=7X3FAhYW31I)